 Why it matters: A TC who misses something (such as letting a contingency date lapse without multiple reminders) can not only require your time to fix but could potentially impact whether or not the deal closes and you receive your commission.

-The solution: The right TC should be detailed oriented by nature and thrive in careful checking of all documentation.
+The solution: A good TC should be detailed oriented by nature and thrive in careful checking of all documentation.
 Close Concierge, for example, often looks to hire former paralegals to ensure our transaction coordinators have are detail-oriented.

 Why it matters: Many TC simply index on being ‘paper pushers.’
 They are great at administrative tasks, like sending you calendar invites for an inspection.
 However, few TC’s are pro-actively thinking ahead to recognize potential issues and then course-correcting to ensure these issues don’t occur.

-The solution: The best TC’s are highly intelligent and pro-active individuals who work to protect your close and ensure it happens.
+The solution: A good TC is highly intelligent and pro-active individuals who work to protect your close and ensure it happens.
 Close Concierge, for example, pays well above market rate to full-time employees (everyone else uses 1099’s), shares profits, and provides fantastic benefits to ensure our team is only the best.

 Second-to-none customer service